boztek/puppet-standalone-demo/README.md

 **NOT COMPLETE YET**

-In here you will find a basic collection of puppet manifests and modules, a capistrano script and some cucumber-nagios tests.
+In here you will find a basic collection of puppet manifests and modules and a capistrano recipe.

 With this I am able to take a fresh Linode/Slice and have it running my website in 5 minutes.
-I am also able to test that puppet has installed the hosting stack correctly before deploying a site.
-I can then also test that my site is deployed.

     git clone git://github.com/aussielunix/puppet-standalone-demo.git